sushant1212/Deep-Learning-Notes/DL/hyperparameter_tuning.md

 ```
 </li>
 	<li>The above calculated value is close enough to the values calculated during back-prop.
 Thus we can use gradient checking to verify whether our back-prop is correct or not</li>
-	<li>While fiinding gradient approx make a copy of the parameters so as to retain the original parameters.
+	<li>While finding gradient approx make a copy of the parameters so as to retain the original parameters.
 Python will make changes to all the variables which have been created not as a copy.</li>
 </ul>
 </ul>